src4026/history-notes/content/The Making of the National Movement 1870s-1947.md

 > [!example] *Poona Sarvajanik Sabha*, the Bombay Presidency Association, the *Madras Mahajan Sabha*, the Indian Association, and the Indian National Congress were the more notable ones.

-The goals of these associations was not one of a particular region, community, or class, but with the idea that all people should be sovereign[^sovereign]
+The goals of these associations was not one of a particular region, community, or class, but with the idea that all people should be sovereign[^sovereign].

 - The **Arms Act** was passed in 1878, disallowing Indians from possessing arms.